zeruniverse/Password-Manager/README.md

 ##Version
 v9.10
-From v9.0, this project becomes mature.
-I've implemented all features planned when I started this project.
-There will still be infrequent bug fixes and improvements though.
 Supports are available [here](https://github.com/zeruniverse/Password-Manager/issues) for versions greater than v9.0
 Older versions will not be supported anymore.
-Please upgrade to versions later than v9.0
+If you are from old versions, please upgrade to versions later than v9.10

 ##DEMO
 [phppasswordmanager.sourceforge.net](http://phppasswordmanager.sourceforge.net/)